Joey Meneses Player Props: Nationals vs. Diamondbacks

 Joey Meneses At The Plate

-- He has hit a long ball in two of 56 games played this season, and in 0.8% of his plate appearances.
+- He has hit a home run in two of 57 games played this year, and in 0.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.